nearform/developing-microservices/README.md

 ### Broker
 A robust messaging layer build for IoT based devices.
-We use this to wire up the actuator, serializer and sensor in a loosely coupled fashion.
+We use this to wire up the actuator, serialiser and sensor in a loosely coupled fashion.

 ### Influx
 A database in a container that the serialiser uses for robust storage of data.